 They're dangerous.
 They're tough to treat.
 They're "superbugs."

 Carbapenem-resistant Enterobacteriaceae (CRE) are part of a group of germs that live in the intestines of some people.
 They're related to E. coli, but it is normal to have E. coli in your intestine and stool.
 The problem happens when these germs mutate and become resistant to antibiotics.
 Some CRE are resistant to so many medications that they are untreatable, and up to half of patients infected may die.
 This is particularly worrisome because carbapenems used to be one of the only antibiotics that could successfully treat another Enterobacter “superbugs.”

 The spread of superbugs like these -- typically in people who are sick, hospitalized, or living in a nursing home -- is a growing concern.
-In the U.S., about 2 million people get them each year, and experts say we're running out of drugs to treat them.
+In the U.S., nearly 3 million people get them each year, and experts say we're running out of drugs to treat them.
 These kinds of germs develop when people and animals use antibiotics they don't need.
 Highly resistant germs may be caused by prolonged use of antibiotics in frail patients, indiscriminate use in livestock, as well as loose prescribing practices.

 How Do CRE Spread?